fernandormoraes/the-bob-project/README.md

     ./bob_mobile/shared_app/const.dart
     const String apiBaseUrl = 'http://127.0.0.1:8080/api'; // Change host/port if necessary to the API Gateway.

-*Remember* that Android emulator uses host loopback *10.0.2.2* as alias for localhost.
+*Remember* that Android emulator uses host loopback *10.0.2.2* as an alias for localhost.

 To run the Flutter application: